aravindmunna/hello-world-react-and-typescript-book/HelloWorld.md

     </body>
 </html>
 ```
-If you don't understand this I recommend that you find an introduction to HTML course online.
+If you don't understand this, I recommend that you find an introduction to HTML course online.

 The important part of this file is `<div id="app"></div>`.
 We will tell React to inject its HTML output to this div.